LeToNode/Play2.0-CN-doc/sandbox/Scalajson.md

 }
 ```

-The benefit of the typeclass based solution is that it's significantly increasing typesafety albeit with the price of maintaing some extra Mapping or type conversion into JsValue which is necessary to unmarshal data from domain objects to JSON.
+The benefit of the type class-based solution is that it significantly increases type safety, albeit at the cost of maintaing the extra mapping or type conversion to `JsValue` that is necessary to unmarshall data from domain objects to JSON.

 # Other options

-while the typeclass based solution described above is the one that's recommended, there is nothing stopping users from using any other JSON libraries.
+While the type class-based solution described above is the one that’s recommended, there is nothing stopping you from using other JSON libraries.

-For example, here is a small snippet which demonstrates how to marshal a plain scala object into JSON and send it over the wire using the bundled, reflection based [Jerkson](https://github.com/codahale/jerkson/) library:
+For example, here is a small snippet that demonstrates how to marshall a plain Scala object into JSON and send it over the wire using the bundled, reflection-based [Jerkson](https://github.com/codahale/jerkson/) library:

 ```scala
 object MyController extends Controller{